coolbot100s/Modded_MC_Programing/[02] Logistics/[02.1] Simple/{01} FastTransport/README.md

 Unlike the [Hello World](https://github.com/coolbot100s/Modded_MC_Programming/tree/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B01%5D%20Computing/%7B01%7D%20HelloWorld) tests, we need to use a modem to interact with inventory peripherals.
 Now, right-click the modem and it will list the names of peripherals connected to it, using the test setup this will be something like `"storagedrawers:standard_drawers_1_#"`, make sure you copy these and keep them on a notepad, you'll need these to define the peripherals in your script.
 Now you can place the computer on top, and import your script.
-Note that for this, and all future tests I'll be using an Advanced Computer (turtle, pocket computer, ect.), and this will be reflected in the cost calculations.
+Note that for this, and all future tests I'll be using an Advanced Computer (turtle, pocket computer, etc.), and this will be reflected in the cost calculations.
 In most cases, a regular Computer will suffice, but the Advanced Computer is much more convenient and recommended.

 #### Cost
 |Item|Count|